-The Company owns certain tradenames and trademarks which provide Black Diamond Equipment, Ltd., Gregory Mountain Products, Inc. ("Gregory" or "GMP"), POC, and PIEPS with the exclusive and perpetual rights to manufacture and sell their respective products.
+The Company owns certain tradenames and trademarks which provide Black Diamond Equipment, Ltd., POC and PIEPS with the exclusive and perpetual rights to manufacture and sell their respective products.
 Tradenames and trademarks will not be amortized, but reviewed annually for impairment or upon the existence of a triggering event.
-There was an increase in tradenames and trademarks during the year ended December 31, 2013 due to the impact of foreign currency exchange rates.
+There was a decrease in tradenames and trademarks during the year ended December 31, 2014 due to the GMP Sale and the impact of foreign currency exchange rates.
 Based on the results of the Company's annual impairment tests, the Company determined that indefinite lived intangible assets were not impaired.
 The following table summarizes the changes in indefinite lived intangible assets:

-Balance at December 31, 2012 \$ 51,462

-Impact of foreign currency exchange rates 217

 Balance at December 31, 2013 \$ 51,679

+Decrease due to the GMP Sale Impact of foreign currency exchange rates (13,050) (3,029)

+Balance at December 31, 2014 \$ 35,600

-Definite Lived Intangible Assets, net
+Other Intangible Assets, net

 Intangible assets such as certain customer relationships, core technologies and product technologies are amortizable over their estimated useful lives.
-There was an increase in gross definite lived intangible assets during the year ended December 31, 2013 as a result of the Company's purchase of customer lists and customer relationships from Kabushiki Kaisha A&F ("A&F"), the prior distributor of Gregory's products in Japan, and due to the impact of foreign currency exchange rates.
-The following table summarizes the changes in gross definite lived intangible assets:
+There was a decrease in gross other intangible assets subject to amortization during the year ended December 31, 2014 due to the GMP Sale and the impact of foreign currency exchange rates.
+The following table summarizes the changes in gross other intangible assets:

-Gross balance at December 31, 2012 \$ 42,500

-Increase due to purchase of customer lists and relationships Impact of foreign currency exchange rates 750 302

 Gross balance at December 31, 2013 \$ 43,552

+Decrease due to the GMP Sale Impact of foreign currency exchange rates (6,233) (3,882)

+Gross balance at December 31, 2014 \$ 33,437

-Intangible assets, net of amortization as of December 31, 2013 and December 31, 2012, were as follows:
+Intangible assets, net of amortization as of December 31, 2014 and December 31, 2013, were as follows: